homeiraazari/Wildfire-and-Climate-Change/README.md

 ## Data Exploration

-*For the data exploration phase we used the newly created sqlite table to create plots for visualising our datset.
+* For the data exploration phase we used the newly created sqlite table to create plots for visualising our datset.

+ * Count of fires occurred in the top 10 states.

-      *Firstly, we plotted the frequency of wildfire over time to understand the pattern.
+ * Frequency of wildfire over time.

-      *Secondly, we plotted the count of fires based on the cause in a bar chart.
+ * We also plotted the count of fires based on the cause in a bar chart.
+In this plot we noticed that the Debris Burning had the most    counts.
+Therefore, we plotted the bar chart just for the Debris Burning vs Fire Class.

-      *Thirdly, we plotted the fire size vs fire year to understand cumulative hectares affected by fire over the years.
+ * The next is the fire size vs fire year to understand cumulative hectares affected by fire over the years.

+ * Correlation matrix for all the features in our datasets.
+The stronger correlations are the darker greens.

+## Methodology